eegli/tinyparse/readme.md

 - JSON file parsing support
 - Zero dependencies

-**I use this mostly for other pet projects of mine so it comes with some opinions**
+**I use this mostly for other pet projects of mine so it comes with some opinions.**

 Tinyparse is made for parsing simple user input.
 It can parse object literals and arrays of strings - usually, `process.argv`.
 The object to parse _into_ may only have `string`, `number` or `boolean` property values.